bernatferragut/FutureWeb-blog/_posts/17-11-16-VR-Interaction-Part2.md

 > These Inputs achieve the following objectives:

-A. They are relatively easy to program
+1. They are relatively easy to program
-B. They are available
+2. They are available
-C. They work on MOBILE and rea CHEAP
+3. They work on MOBILE and rea CHEAP
-D. Because they are so basic there is still a lot to experiment and study about
+4. Because they are so basic there is still a lot to experiment and study about

 ### USING Google VR INTERACTION MODULE

 > We can achieve Interaction over objects in two different ways:

-A. With the Event System and Event Trigger Interface
+1. With the Event System and Event Trigger Interface
-B. Through Scripting
+2. Through Scripting

-## A.EVENT SYSTEM > GAZE INPUT MODULE
+## 1.EVENT SYSTEM > GAZE INPUT MODULE

 1. Use the Prefab ‘GvrCameraMain’ after deleting the ‘MainCamera’.
 2. Add a ‘Physical RayCast’ to the Camera